ibm-cloud-docs/discovery-data/query-concepts.md

 ## Query limits
 {: #query-limits}

+A query is any operation that submits a POST request to the `/query` endpoint of the API.
+Such operations include queries that are submitted from the search bar on the *Improve and customize* page and by using the API.
+A query is counted only if the request is successful, meaning it returns a response (with message code 200).

 The number of search queries that you can submit per month per service instance depends on your {{site.data.keyword.discoveryshort}} plan type.

 | Plan | Queries per month per service instance |